What can I do with this discipline/major?

 For helpful resources on your career opportunities, explore the “What Can I Do with

-This Major” guides for management information systems and computer science.
+This Major” guides for information sciences, management information systems and computer science.

 Some common career titles for this major include: